 and the coastlands wait for his law.
 (Isa 42:4)

-Days before the Babylonians destroyed it, the glory of Yahweh quit the Temple.
-Now his glory will again fill the building (Ezek 43:1-4).
-“This is the place of my throne and the place of the soles of my feet, where I will dwell in the midst of the children of Israel forever.”
-God’s house and the king’s house will be one, because the king himself is God.
+A few years before the Babylonians destroyed it, the glory quit the Temple.
+Now he will again fill the building (Ezek 43:1-5).
+“This is the place of my throne and the place of the soles of my feet, where I will dwell in the midst of the children of Israel for ever.”
+God’s house and the king’s house will be one, because God will be the king.

 and from sabbath to sabbath,